Ajaykumbhar/LeetCode-DailyQuestion/TREES/README.md

 # Tree Problems - From Basics to Advanced

-This repository contains a curated list of LeetCode problems to help you learn about Trees from basic to advanced levels.
-The problems are organized by topic, making it easier to focus on specific concepts.
+This document categorizes tree-related problems on LeetCode.
+The problems are divided into various topics to help you systematically approach and solve them.

 ## Table of Contents